MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-native/reorder-data-row.md

 keyboard:
   tab, arrow keys or Ctl+tab: |
-    Focus can visibly move to the reorder control, but cannot be activated
+    Focus can visibly move to the reorder control but cannot be activated

 mobile:
   swipe: |
-    Focus moves to the control, expresses its name, role, state (if applicable) Doubletap and hold: |
+    Focus moves to the control, expresses its name, role, and state (if applicable) Doubletap and hold: |
     Activates the reorder action

 screenreader:
   name:  |
-    Purpose is clear and matches visible label
+    Purpose is clear and matches the visible label
   role:  |
-    Control identifies as a button and ”draggable”
+    Control identifies as a button and "draggable"
   group: |
     Associate the visible label with the reorder control
   state: |